Volkswagen Golf R-Line

 Our choice

-We'd choose the 1.4-litre TSI petrol in a hearbeat.
+We'd choose the 1.5-litre TSI petrol in a heartbeat.
 The fuel economy and emissions benefits of the diesel are marginal enough where road tax costs are no different.
-It's quicker too, if only by half a second.
+It's just as quick too, and cheaper to buy.